Efficient realization of quantum algorithms with qudits: Quantum computing with qudits

+A specific question that we are interested in is a transpilation of a circuit given in the qubit form depending on the parameters of a qudit-based processor.
 A scheme of our approach is presented in Fig.~\ref{fig:scheme}.
-It consists of the three following steps: (i) qubit-to-qudit circuit transpilation, (ii) circuit execution, and (iii) classical post-processing of measurement results.
-We note that steps (i) and (iii) are performed with a classical computer, while step (ii) is realized with accessible qudit-based processor or its classical software emulator.
+It consists of the three following stages: (i) qubit-to-qudit circuit transpilation, (ii) circuit execution, and (iii) classical post-processing of the measurement results.
+We note that stages (i) and (iii) are performed with a classical computer, while stage (ii) is realized with an accessible qudit-based processor or its classical software emulator.

-The input for our scheme is a hardware-agnostic qubit circuit in the form of Eq.~\eqref{eq:qubit-circuit}, necessary runs number $N$, and the general information about accessible qudit-based processor: the number of qudits $m$, their dimension $d$, and the set native gates (usually, it consists of single-qudit gates and a set of two-qudits gates within some connectivity graph).
-The output of transpilation step consists in a qudit circuit,
+The input for our scheme is a hardware-agnostic qubit circuit ${\sf circ}^{\rm qb}$, necessary runs number $N$, and the general information about the accessible qudit-based processor, specifically, the number of qudits $m$, their dimension $d$, and the set of native gates (usually, it consists of single-qudit gates and a set of two-qudit gates within a certain connectivity graph indicating the possibility of direct realization of a two-qubit/two-qudit operation).
+The output of the transpilation step is an `optimized' qudit circuit ${\sf circ}^{\rm qd}_{\rm opt}$, which is a sequence of native qudit gates, and an `optimized qubit-to-qudit mapping' that is an injective function